RachWalm/high-score/README.md

 ![multiple](/static/document/multiple.png)

 As this was a last thing I was doing and time was running out, I put this function on hold.
 Hopefully to be a learning experience for the future.
-Although it is possible that the as I was using the browser for the output and refreshing, the data was changing but potentially a hard refresh might have cleared anything that was making the changes not show.
+Although it is possible that as I was using the browser for the output and refreshing, the data was changing but potentially a hard refresh might have cleared anything that was making the changes not show.

 Javascript would allow us to do weighting in different tables by clicking buttons.
 Some time was spent attempting to get the data into a variable in JavaScript but I couldn't figure it out and was going in circles so decided to work on features with more potential of success.
-I have never attempted to use flask and Javascript together before and although I am sure that there is an easy way to do it the only way that I could see would be to write the output of the python functions to another JSON file and then load and store that in a variable in JavaScript variable.
+I have never attempted to use flask and Javascript together before.
+Although I am sure that there is an easy way to do it, the only way that I could see would be to write the output of the python functions to another JSON file and then load and store that in a variable in JavaScript.
 I have to assume that the scores would be updating regularly and lots of JSON files for one set of tables didn't seem like an effective way to proceed.

 Pagination would have meant that it wasn't just one huge list loading at once.
-So this is definitely something that I would set up for user ease and can be done with CSS.
+So this is definitely something that I would set up for user ease.

 Tables for averages and weighting, and tables for top 10 or top 3, I believe might have been of interest to the user and could have been done with a function in python for the averages and weighting or top 3 and top 10 with local storage and Javascript buttons to switch between them.
 But as I didn't manage to figure out the Javascript side of things this was left.